 The STATE OF THE FOUNDATION

-The Samuel and Barbara Masket Foundation is a 501 C3 non-profit charitable trust.
+The Masket Foundation is a 501 C3 non-profit charitable trust.
 Among its missions, it supports clinical research at Advanced Vision Care.
 Additionally, patients unable to afford participation in certain studies may receive grants-in-aid from the Foundation.
 An example is the US FDA Trial for the Humanoptics Artificial Iris.
 Samuel Masket/Advanced Vision Care is one of just 12 sites in the US approved to implant the artificial iris.

 To be clear, receiving an Artificial Iris is a life-changing event for the patient, as loss of all, or part of the iris due to injury or disease can have devastating effects on vision, appearance, and quality of life.
 An example is that of a teenage boy who sustained a severe injury to his Right Eye when hit by a skateboard a few years earlier.
 His eye was salvaged by dramatic emergency surgery, but all of the iris and the lens were lost as can be noted in the photo.